geneleaf/docs.geneleaf/Glossary.rst

     constitutional DNA
         Constitutional DNA refers to tissue derived from reproductive cells (egg or sperm) that become incorporated into the DNA of every cell in the body of the offspring.
 A germline mutation may be passed from parent to offspring.
 Also called germline DNA.

-    consultand
-        An individual who presents for genetic counseling.
-Also called counselee.

     Container
         A GIMS container is a laboratory container (e.g., a tube or plate), which contains one or more samples.